-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Per above, this is not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - Per above, this is not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? - Per above, this is not applicable. - How does the designated index differ from a relevant broad market index?
 Per above, this is not applicable. - Where can the methodology used for the calculation of the designated index be found?
 Per above, this is not applicable.